Your Freelancers Want to Love You

-As career event industry guys, we’ve always embraced the important role freelancers play.
-The business is highly seasonal, and an agency will never have ALL of the people in place exactly when they need them.
+As career agency and event industry guys, we’ve always embraced the important role freelancers play as an agency will never have ALL of the people in place exactly when they need them.
 Whether it was more of the roles we had on staff – Producers, Creatives, Designers - or folks with highly-focused expertise, our freelancers were essential to our success - and we had a lot of success!

 We both were Directors of Production, and a key responsibility was finding freelancers, casting them on the right projects and nurturing our agency’s relationship with them.
 It wasn’t unusual that they also worked with multiple agencies – often the competition – and we wanted to earn their trust and loyalty.
 When they had a choice of who to work for, we wanted our call to be the one they answered.

 At this time we believe your ability to access great freelancers is going to be more important than ever.
-After last year’s down-sizing, many agencies have PTSD and are going slow to hire.
-As a result, their full-time staff may quickly become overloaded.
+Despite an increase in demand, many agencies are slow to hire, and it's the most challenging time we've seen recruiting talent for full-time roles.
+As a result, full-time staff may quickly become overloaded.